Mobile Icon

 Diverse Founders Programme.

 By partnering with UK social enterprise Foundervine, we aim to break down the racial and economic barriers that ethnically diverse founders in the UK and Ireland face, and open our doors so that entrepreneurs – regardless of their background – have access to the opportunities needed to succeed.
-The Diverse Founders Programme that we have launched together in 2021 has been providing virtual programming and mentoring support for start-ups in the UK and Ireland, as well as hot desk workspace for 12 months, to diverse early-stage entrepreneurs.
+The Diverse Founders Programme that we launched together in 2021 and continued in 2022 has been providing programming and mentoring support for start-ups in the UK and Ireland, as well as workspace for 12 months, to 100 diverse early-stage entrepreneurs.

 Youth employment programme.